GrantMelvin/eco/README.md

 ## Usage Example

-The following example demonstrates a complete end-to-end workflow for analyzing a SAS dataset:
+The following example demonstrates a complete end-to-end workflow for analyzing a dataset:

 ```sas
 /* Get the current directory path */